MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Sales-Return-to-Registered-Customer-Overseas-POS.md

     |**GST Base Amount**|10,000|
     |**IGST**|1800|

-6. GL Entries for Intra-State Return/Credit Note of services for overseas place of supply to registered customer, will be as following:
+6. GL Entries for Intra-State Return or Credit Note of services for overseas place of supply to registered customer, will be as following:

     |Particulars|Amount|
     |----------------------------------|---------------------------------------|